posabsolute/posabsolute/blog/the-email-stack.md

 You could also pre-render the JSX email to an HTML soup, but then what about the email variables?
 You must add a layer on the last-mile delivery to inject those variables into the email before it's sent.
 Yuck.

-There is only one solution I can think of: serverless functions.
-But this feels too hard for what this provides, I want simple and elegant.
+There is only one solution I can think of, serverless functions.
+But this feels too hard for what this provides; I want simple and elegant.

 #### Should you use React-Email and JSX-Email

 If your company's approach to transactional emails involves using fixed, unmodifiable templates that are designed to be populated with variables at the time of sending, then adopting React-Email or JSX-Email is a strong choice.
-These tools are particularly well-suited for scenarios where the email templates are not subject to customization by the end user, and only need dynamic variable insertion.
+These tools are particularly well-suited for scenarios where the email templates are not subject to customization by the end user and only need dynamic variable insertion.
 The developer experience provided by React-Email and JSX-Email is outstanding, offering streamlined and efficient template creation.

 ### MJML: Streamlining Responsive Email Design